jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 Keep track of every change to the Native iOS SDK.
 This changelog lists all additions and updates to the Native iOS SDK, in chronological order.

-**DOWNLOAD RELEASES**: Access to all releases including and after v8.3.0 are available on Big Fish's [GitHub release repo](https://github.com/bigfishgames-external/sdk-ios-releases/releases) :arrow-upper-right:.
+**DOWNLOAD RELEASES**: Access to all releases including and after v8.3.0 are available on Big Fish's [GitHub release repo](https://github.com/bigfishgames-external/sdk-ios-releases/releases) :arrow_upper_right:.

 <hr />